Beyond-Better/bb/INSTALL.md

 - [File Handling Guidelines](docs/FILE_HANDLING.md)
 - [Project Conventions](CONVENTIONS.md)

-### Using BBai
+### Using BB

-After installation, we recommend familiarizing yourself with BBai's features:
+After installation, we recommend familiarizing yourself with BB's features:

-1. **CLI Usage**: The [CLI Documentation](docs/CLI.md) provides a comprehensive guide on using BBai from the command line.
+1. **CLI Usage**: The [CLI Documentation](docs/CLI.md) provides a comprehensive guide on using BB from the command line.
 It covers all available commands, their options, and usage examples.

-2. **API Integration**: If you're interested in integrating BBai into your own tools or workflows, check out the [API Documentation](docs/API.md).
+2. **API Integration**: If you're interested in integrating BB into your own tools or workflows, check out the [API Documentation](docs/API.md).
 It details all available endpoints, request/response formats, and authentication requirements.

-These resources will help you get started with BBai and make the most of its capabilities.
+These resources will help you get started with BB and make the most of its capabilities.

-Remember, BBai is in active development, and your feedback is valuable in improving the tool.
-Happy coding with BBai!
+Remember, BB is in active development, and your feedback is valuable in improving the tool.
+Happy coding with BB (Beyond Better)!